pellematrose/Footswitch/README.md

 The ESP is acting as a HID exposed over BLE.
 With pushing a button the ESP will send a command to turn over to the next page or going one page back with the other button.
 The electronics is feed by a small Li-Ion battery.
 It is charged over micro USB.

+All inspiration and code was taken from [here](https://codeandlife.com/2021/05/23/diy-bluetooth-sheet-music-page-turn-pedal-with-esp32/)

 Works with Android (Songbook Pro, Adobe Reader), iPad (Onsong, Adobe Reader), many more

 Components you need: